tiberlab/tibercad/manual/Sphinx/Theory/DriftDiffusion.rst

      If this option is set, then before resolving the system the given number will be set as a guess for the hole electro-chemical potential.

-|  ``default_boundary_condition = string``
-|
+ ``default_boundary_condition`` : string
-|        With this option the user can control the default
-         boundary condition for the electric field on all external boundaries without explicit boundary model.
+        With this option the user can control the default boundary condition for the electric field on all external boundaries without explicit boundary model.
         Possible values are zero field (default), or zero displacement.
         The two differ only in presence of electric polarization fields.

-|  ``quadrature_rule = string``
-|
+ ``quadrature_rule`` : string
-|        This option allows to chose between trapezoidal and Gauss
-         type numeric integration rules.
+       This option allows to chose between trapezoidal and Gauss type numeric integration rules.
 The default rule is gauss, but in some cases trapez may prevent density peaks near badly resolved material interfaces.

-|  ``save_state = boolean``
-|
+ ``save_state`` : bool
-|        If set to *true* the current solution will be written to a compressed
-         file after each solve.
+        If set to ``true`` the current solution will be written to a compressed file after each solve.
 The file name follows the same rules as the result files, having file extension ``.tsv`` .

-|  ``load_state = file``
-|
+ ``load_state`` : string
-|       Reload a formerly saved solution. filename can be a filename (to
-        reside in the current working directory), a relative or an absolute path to a file.
+       Reload a formerly saved solution.
+The provided string value has to be the relative or absolute path to a ``.tsv`` file created using the option ``save_state``.
-        The file needs to have been created with ``save_state = true`` .

-|  ``solve_after_load = boolean``
-|
+ ``solve_after_load`` : bool
-|       If set to true, the system will be solved after having
-        reloaded a saved state.
+       If set to ``true``, the system will be solved after having reloaded a saved state.
 Otherwise it will not be solved, which is the default behaviour.

 .. warning::
             Currently the reload of saved solutions *only works correctly when using the identical mesh*.